Why Restful Self-Care Is So Important for Neurodivergent People

 Good sleep hygiene, such as consistent bedtimes and wind-down rituals, can improve sleep quality and well-being.

 Ensure your bedroom is conducive to sleep by keeping it dark, quiet, and cool.
-Consider blackout curtains, earplugs, or a white noise machine to minimise disruptions.

 5. Anxiety and Depression